Sebastian Broways

 And it’s not just about the product itself.
 One of the smartest pieces of advice I’ve seen recently is that you should start marketing before you even start building.
 Get a web presence up, start creating content, build momentum.
 Most founders wait until the product is “ready” and then scramble to figure out marketing, which means they’re starting from zero at the worst possible time.

 I’d take it further: right from the beginning, it’s pretty affordable to have a strong brand and a well-designed website that gives you a professional appearance.
 When I land on a startup’s website and it’s sloppy, I immediately trust them less.
 They’ve been discredited by the quality of their visual presence before I even get to the copy, the features, or the product itself.
-And I’m not unique in this.
-Your customers feel the same way.
+First impressions matter, and a lot of potential customers are making the same judgment.

 Look at the indie SaaS ecosystem.
 There are genuinely profitable companies in there that look like someone slapped up a new app six months ago, even though the business has been around for five years and might be doing millions in ARR.
 They could charge more, retain better, and grow faster if they simply looked like the company they actually are.